dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 Notice that the page has automatically updated for us.
 That means that we can immediately see the impact of the change without having to stop our work and refresh or rebuild the application.

 Now, let's remove the "Hello, Dojo World!" message.

-To do that, open up the `HelloWorld.ts` file.
-It is located in `/src/widgets`.
+{% instruction 'Open `HelloWorld.ts`, located in `/src/widgets`.' %}

 You should see something like this:

 {% include_codefile 'demo/initial/biz-e-corp/src/widgets/HelloWorld.ts' %}